robrich/terraform-hands-on-workshop-aws/05-Modules/start/README.md

 See the official instructions at https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-sign-up#create-an-account

-1. Open a browser and head to https://www.hashicorp.com/products/terraform
+1. Open a browser and login to https://app.terraform.io/

-2. In the top-right, click `Sign up for free`.
+2. At the bottom, click `Create your free account`.

 3. Enter a unique username, your email, and a password, and click `Create account`.